 - 1. An ALR providing skilled care must notify EOEA that it is to provide skilled care to Residents and submit reports on the skilled care provided as required by the Secretary of EOEA.
 ALR compliance with such reporting requirements is required as a condition for the provision of skilled care. - 2.
-Documentation concerning medical orders for skilled care, Resident consent, Resident evaluations, notice of charges, and the skilled care provided must be included in the Resident's record. - 3.
-Information must be submitted daily by the nurse who provides the skilled services.
-EOEA will provide guidance on submitting data in April 2022.
-All ALRs must report whether they are providing skilled services and, if so, their standard operating procedures (link, see also 3/30/2022 email communication from Patricia Marchetti).
+Documentation concerning medical orders for skilled care, Resident consent, Resident evaluations, notice of charges, and the skilled care provided must be included in the Resident's record.

-Extension of Removing minimum Staffing requirements
+Extension of Minimum Staffing Requirement Waiver

-In accordance with Section 7 of Chapter 22 of the Acts of 2022, the requirement that no fewer than two staff members be on duty in a Special Care Unit (SCU), is suspended until July 15, 2022.
+In accordance with Section 3 of Chapter 107 of the Acts of 2022, the requirement that no fewer than two staff members be on duty in a Special Care Unit (SCU), is suspended until March 31, 2023, or the termination of the Governor's emergency declaration, whichever is sooner.